mannuelf/mannuelferreira.com_nextjs/_posts/content-security-policy-on-netlify-guide.md

 Content-Security-Policy = "default-src 'self' cloudfront.net *.cloudfront.net; frame-ancestors 'self'; form-action 'self'"
 ```

-Bare in mind this list has the potential to get lengthy the more scripts you plan to allow execution, you can see how mine has grown here: [netlify.toml](https://github.com/mannuelf/mannuelferreira.com_nextjs/blob/main/netlify.toml#L15)
+Bare in mind this list has the potential to get lengthy the more scripts you plan to allow execution, you can see my: [netlify.toml](https://github.com/mannuelf/mannuelferreira.com_nextjs/blob/main/netlify.toml#L15) file.

 ### Rerun the test